xibosignage/xibo-manual/source/en/xmds.md

 Resource content should always be cached locally so that the Player can decide the content is fresh or in the event the CMS is unavailable.

-#### Submit Screenshot
+#### Submit Screen shot
-The Player can submit a screenshot of the current output to the CMS.
+The Player can submit a screen shot of the current output to the CMS.

 #### Notify Status
 The player should notify the status when the storage usage significantly changes and when a new layout is shown (if notify current layout is set).